How to Run Deep Learning on a PC Running Windows, MacOS, or Linux with Devcontainers

 wsl --update

-Select a Linux username and password.
-I suggest you use your UQ credentials.
+It will ask you for a Linux username and password, I suggest you use your UQ credentials.
+Then the console will enter the Linux session with your username.

 You now have a Linux machine that you can access just like an app on your windows machine.
 Just type wsl